New-Languages-for-NLP/course-materials/w1/tokenization.md

 )
 ```

 A third approach uses regular expressions.
 Regex is a serious pain in the butt.
 There are regex masters out there, but most people Google helplessly until they get it to work.
 A very helpful resource is [regex101](https://regex101.com/).
 This is a website that let's you build a regular expression see its matches in a text.
 There are also very helpful explainations to get you started.
-For the current example, we want to create a tokenization exception for a "$" followed by numbers.
-One way of expressing that is "\$\d*", which will match any string with the charachter "$" followed by digits (\d) repeating any number of times (*).
-If you try it out in regex101, you'll see that we get matches on "$1","$10000" and "$10000000".
+For the current example, we want to create a tokenization exception for a `$` followed by numbers.
+One way of expressing that is `"\$\d*"`, which will match any string with the charachter `$` followed by digits (`\d`) repeating any number of times (`*`).
+If you try it out in regex101, you'll see that we get matches on `$1`, `$10000` and `$10000000`.

 ```python
 TOKENIZER_PREFIXES = (
     r"\$\d*"
 )
 ```
 Wondering what the r is for?
-It's Python's raw string, which treats a backslash as a literal character and won't mistake it for a new line \n or tab \t or other escape charachters with a "\" in them.
+It's Python's raw string, which treats a backslash as a literal character and won't mistake it for a new line \n or tab \t or other escape charachters with a `\` in them.

 We can also add a rule for all of the currency symbols
 ```python